Multiple Bankruptcies: How Often Can You File for Bankruptcy?

 Bankruptcy can be a helpful tool for individuals and businesses struggling with debt, but it’s important to understand the rules and regulations governing how often you can file for bankruptcy and the consequences of doing so repeatedly.
 A knowledgeable bankruptcy attorney can help you weigh your alternatives and craft a plan if you’re thinking about declaring bankruptcy again.

-- Can I file for bankruptcy if I have already filed for bankruptcy in the past?
+Can I file for multiple bankruptcy if I have already filed for bankruptcies in the past?

 - Yes, but the rules governing how often you can file for bankruptcy depend on the type of bankruptcy you filed previously and the type of bankruptcy you intend to file now.

-- How long do I have to wait before filing for bankruptcy again?
+How long do I have to wait before filing for multiple bankruptcies again?

 - The waiting period between bankruptcies depends on the type of bankruptcy you filed previously and the type of bankruptcy you intend to file now.

-- Can all of my debts be discharged in bankruptcy?
+Can all of my debts be discharged in multiple bankruptcies?

 - No, some debts, such as student loans and tax debts, may not be discharged in bankruptcy.

-- What are the consequences of filing for bankruptcy repeatedly?
+What are the consequences of filing for Multiple Bankruptcies repeatedly?

 - Repeated bankruptcies can result in damage to your credit score, difficulty obtaining credit in the future, and more stringent eligibility requirements.